-A native of St. Petersburg, violinist Alexander Velinzon joined the Boston Symphony Orchestra in January 2000, became assistant concertmaster in 2005, and was promoted to associate concertmaster in 2015.
-Since then he has played as concertmaster under the direction of James Levine, Kurt Masur, Sir Colin Davis, Michael Tilson Thomas, and other leading conductors.
+A native of St. Petersburg, violinist Alexander Velinzon joined the Boston Symphony Orchestra in January 2000.
+He became assistant concertmaster in 2005 and was promoted to associate concertmaster in 2015.
+Since then, he has played as concertmaster under the direction of James Levine, Kurt Masur, Sir Colin Davis, Michael Tilson Thomas, and other leading conductors.
 In addition, he has been invited to play as concertmaster with such orchestras as the London Philharmonic, Rotterdam Philharmonic, Seoul Philharmonic, WDR Symphony Orchestra, and NDR Radio Philharmonic.
-An active performer of chamber music, Mr. Velinzon is a member of the Boston-based Walden Chamber Players and has appeared with the Boston Symphony Chamber Players.
-He has been seen playing chamber music in Europe, Japan, and the United States, and since 2009 has been a member of the LiveArts string quartet.
+An active chamber music performer, Velinzon is a member of the Boston-based Walden Chamber Players and has appeared with the Boston Symphony Chamber Players.
+He has been seen performing chamber music in Europe, Japan, and the United States, and has been a member of the LiveARTS String Quartet since 2009.